newpatriks/d3-circular-visualization/README.md

 createAverage.update(50);
 ```

-As you can see, you call the update function passing the new value (0 < newValue < 100) through.
+As you can see, you call the update function passing the new value through (0 < newValue < 100).

 ======